 In a study of beagles, surgical removal of the ovaries (as happens in spaying) caused an increase in the rate of remodeling of the ilium (pelvic bone), suggesting an increased risk of hip dysplasia with spaying.
-Spaying was also found to cause a net loss of bone mass in the spine .
+Spaying was also found to cause a net loss of bone mass in the spine.

 Spay/neuter of immature dogs delays the closure of the growth plates in bones that are still growing, causing those bones to end up significantly longer than in intact dogs or those spay/neutered after maturity.
-Since the growth plates in various bones close at different times, spay/neuter that is done after some growth plates have closed but before other growth plates have closed can result in a dog with unnatural proportions, possibly impacting performance and long term durability of the joints.
+Since the growth plates in various bones close at different times, spay/neuter that is done after some growth plates have closed but before other growth plates have closed might result in a dog with unnatural proportions, possibly impacting performance and long term durability of the joints.

 Spay/neuter is associated with a two fold increased risk of cranial cruciate ligament rupture.
-Perhaps this is associated with the increased risk of obesity or to changes in body proportions in dogs spay/neutered before the growth plates in the bones have closed.
+Perhaps this is associated with the increased risk of obesity.

-Spay/neuter before 5 1⁄2 months of age is associated with a 70% increased aged-adjusted risk of hip dysplasia compared to dogs spayed/neutered after 5 1⁄2 months of age.
-The researchers suggest "it is possible that the increase in bone length that results from early-age gonadectomy results in changes in joint conformation, which could lead to a diagnosis of hip dysplasia".
+Spay/neuter before 5 1⁄2 months of age is associated with a 70% increased aged-adjusted risk of hip dysplasia compared to dogs spayed/neutered after 5 1⁄2 months of age, though there were some indications that the former may have had a lower severity manifestation of the disease.
+The researchers suggest "it is possible that the increase in bone length that results from early-age gonadectomy results in changes in joint conformation, which could lead to a diagnosis of hip dysplasia."